cquest/sgblur/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-You might want to read more [about available blur algorithms](./ALGORITHMS.md).

 ## License